Turnaround physics beyond spherical symmetry: General definition of turnaround surface

 \section{General definition of turnaround surface}

 Here we generalize the definition of turnaround surface to the case in which deviations from spherical symmetry can be arbitrarily large.
-An examination of the salient features of the turnaround sphere in spherical symmetry shows that this surface is an equipotential surface of the perturbation potential $\Phi$ with the property that, if test particles initially lay on this surface and have zero initial velocity with respect to it, they remain on this surface as it evolves.
-Therefore, we require the {\em turnaround surface} $\Sigma_t$ at (comoving) time $t$ to be a two-dimensional, closed, simply connected surface that, at all times $t$, is an equipotential surface of the perturbation $\Phi$ such that:
+An examination of the salient features of the turnaround sphere in spherical symmetry shows that this surface is an equipotential surface of the perturbation potential $\Phi$.
+This is a necessary property, but it is not sufficient to identify the turnaround surface.
+We require the extra property that, if test particles initially lay on this surface and have zero initial velocity {\em with respect to it}, they remain on this surface at later times as the latter evolves.
+These dust particles, and the surface with respect to which they are at rest, are not comoving with the background FLRW universe.
+They would be comoving only if the cosmic fluid of this FLRW background universe was dust, but this cannot be true because this universe accelerates.
+Therefore, these dust particles and the surface they lie on necessarily do not comove with the background.
+Furthermore, these particles are slowed down by the attraction of the local gravity due to the mass contained inside the turnaround surface, therefore they expand more slowly than the FLRW background.

+This property is still not sufficient to identify the turnaround surface because many timelike geodesics cross the turnaround surface, but we further restrict to timelike geodesics that initially have zero velocity with respect to this surface.
+Since they satisfy the timelike geodesic equation, which is of second order, assigning their initial position (on $\Sigma_{t_0}$) and initial velocity (vanishing with respect to $\Sigma_{t_0} $) specifies them completely.
+In other words, these massive test particles stay on $\Sigma_{t_0}$ initially and at all later times and expand more slowly than the accelerating FLRW background.
+Finally, to complete the identification of the initial surface $\Sigma_{t_0}$, we require that, on this surface, the attraction due to the Newtonian perturbation balances exactly the cosmic expansion, so that the acceleration of dust particles on this initial surface vanishes.

+We require the {\em turnaround surface} $\Sigma_t$ at (comoving) time $t$ to be a two-dimensional, closed, simply connected surface that, at all times $t$, is an equipotential surface of the perturbation $\Phi$ such that:

 \begin{itemize}